-(B2C) in the UK and in the EU from 1 July 2021.
-Consignments sent with a value below £135/€150 require VAT to be collected at the point of sale and remitted via VAT registration to HMRC in the UK and to single taxation authority in the EU.
-Above £135/€150, local registration is required to effect an import followed by sale.
-That is more problematic with the EU than the UK due to multiple VAT rates.
-We have extensive experience in handling this for AUS based clients and view ourselves as the "gateway to Europe".
+Since 1 January 2021, there has been a major change in the VAT treatment of goods sold business to consumer (B2C) into the UK from 1 July 2021.
+Consignments sent with a value below £135 require VAT to be collected at the point of sale and remitted via VAT registration to HMRC in the UK.
+Above £135, local registration is required to effect an import followed by sale.